therealmacjeezy/CreateUserAccount/README.md

   - Admin Check
     - Checks to see if the user running the script is a memember of the admin group
   - Root Check
-    - Checks to see if the user is running the script as root 3
+    - Checks to see if the user is running the script as root
-  - Reset Password (Standard Only)

 **This script requires various commands to be ran as root.**

 The following items will be added / completed in the near future and this will be updated to reflect those changes